PiotrReszke/platform-tests/README.md

 `-t` - run single test: `./run_tests.sh -e <domain> -t <test_name>`, for example: `-t test_create_organization`.

+`-p` - priority (higth, medium, low), run only tests with as high priority as specified

+`-c` - components, run only tests which apply to the specified components, e.g. `./run_tests.sh -e <domain> -c user_management -c das` - the run will contain tests for user-management and das (full list of available components is available in `./run_tests.sh -help`.

 `--proxy` - use proxy address with port, e.g. `--proxy proxy-mu.intel.com:911`.
 If you omit this parameter, requests will use http/https proxy retrieved from system settings.

 `-l` - specify logging level.
 There are 3 logging levels: DEBUG (default), INFO `-l INFO`, WARNING `-l WARNING`.